mre/swarm-demo/README.md

 The containers are golang webservers that take an int and return `true` if the int is a prime number and `false` otherwise.
-The traffic to the containers is load-balanced with an Nginx proxy.
+The traffic to the containers is load-balanced with a HAproxy.
-Go to `primeserver.<your-ip>.xip.io` to access one of the webservers.

 Swarm is used for scaling the number of webservers.
-You can add new servers with `docker-compose scale primeserver=5`.
-This will create five instances of the primeserver container.

 # Usage

-Start the servers:

-    cd primeserver
-    docker-compose up

-Start a client

-    cd primeclient
-    docker-compose up
+First start haproxy and consul by `./start_haproxy.sh`.
+You can add new servers with `./start_primeserver.sh`.
+This will create new instance of the primeserver container.

 # Maintainers